Ancurio/mkxp/README.md

 ## Configuration

 mkxp reads configuration data from the file "mkxp.conf" contained in the current directory.
 The format is ini-style.
 Do *not* use quotes around file paths (spaces won't break).
+Lines starting with '#' are comments.
 Following entries are interpreted:

 | Key              | Type   | Default | Description                                                                     |
 | ---------------- | ------ | ------- | ------------------------------------------------------------------------------- |